 What is Riad and Why Should You Care

 Riad comes from the arabic word ryad, meaning garden.
 In ancient times, the sole purpose of the architectural design of the riads was to shelter noblewomen from the outside looks of the common folk, effectively creating an inside-garden for them.

 The best part?
-The inward focus architecture creates a natural cooling effect that will protect you from the heat of Morocco, specially in cities such as Marrakesh where it is not uncommon to see people fainting in the streets because of overheating.
+The inward focus architecture creates a natural cooling effect that will protect you from the heat of Morocco, especially in cities such as Marrakesh where it is not uncommon to see people fainting in the streets because of overheating.

 Riads normally have two to three floors plus a terrace, all creating an interesting ensemble of Islamic art and architecture that co-exists in harmony with the natural flow of the palace.

 Having visited the Alhambra in Granada before, the riads definitely follow the same thematic of being a piece of paradise on Earth!

 The walls of the riads are traditionally decorated with mosaics and Arabic inscriptions taken from the Quran, so if you know the language you will appreciate even more the beauty of this luxurious Moroccan palaces.